 Welcome

 Michael Gould’s Surrealism and the Cinema: Open-eyed Screening was one of the first English-language books on this subject.
-Evolving from his university film studies with noted scholar Jay Leyda, it sought to break new ground in writing on film.
-Since then the author has been writing short, mostly humorous verse, and keeping lists of imaginary, absurd book titles.
+Evolving from his university film studies with film scholar Jay Leyda, it sought to break new ground in writing on film.
+Since then the author has been writing poetry and (his guilty pleasure) keeping lists of imaginary absurdist book titles.
 The best of these titles can be found in Aardvarks after Dark.

 Aardvarks after Dark